Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 #identifies the SASL mechanism to use
 - `sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="<Your Access Role>/ARN"`
 #binds SASL client implementation,
-- In the above line make sure to enter the IAM EC2 access role we copied FROM the IAM ROLES section in: "<Your Access Role>/ARN" explicitly.
+- In the above line make sure to enter the IAM EC2 access role we copied from the IAM ROLES section in: "<Your Access Role>/ARN" explicitly.
 - `sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler`
 #encapsulates constructing a SigV4 signature based on extracted credentials
 #the SASL client bound by "sasl.jaas.config" invokes this class_post.
 ##### Task 4: Creating topics on the Kafka client
-- As you know before creating a topic we first need to have information about the cluster Bootstrap server string and the Plaintext Apache Zookeeper connection string.
+> As you know before creating a topic we first need to have information about the cluster Bootstrap server string and the Plaintext Apache Zookeeper connection string.
 ##### Step 1:
 - Go to MSK and select the cluster, and click view client information.
 - Make note of the cluster Bootstrap server string[Private endpoint (single-VPC)] and the Plaintext Apache Zookeeper[TLS/Plaintext] connection string.
 ##### Step 2:
-- Created three topics namely, userid.pin, userid.geo, userid.user replacing with my userid explicitly using the following syntax:
-`./kafka-topics.sh --bootstrap-server BootstrapServerString --command-config client.properties --create --topic <topic_name> `
-- Run the above command inside the kafka/bin folder, Remember to replace the bootstrapserverstring from the cluster information tab while running the above create topic command in the terminal.
+- Run the below command inside the: `kafka/bin` folder, Remember to replace the bootstrapserverstring from the cluster information tab while running the above create topic command in the terminal: `./kafka-topics.sh --bootstrap-server BootstrapServerString --command-config client.properties --create --topic <topic_name>`.
+- Created three topics namely, userid.pin, userid.geo, userid.user replacing with my userid explicitly.

 ## Milestone 4: Connecting MSK cluster to S3 bucket:
 ##### Task 1 : Create a custom plugin with MSK Connect